AgentGA: Evolving Code Solutions in Agent-Seed Space: Agent Trajectory Example

 \begin{quote} \ttfamily {[}AGENT{]} Step 0:\\ ~~- run\_bash: \{'command': 'uv sync'\}\\ {[}TOKENS{]} 1,830 / 100,000 ~~{[}TIME{]} 00:00:11\\[0.5em] {[}AGENT{]} Step 1:\\ ~~- run\_bash: \{'command': 'ls -la Data/'\}\\ ~~- run\_bash: \{'command': 'ls -la ml\_workflow/'\}\\[0.5em] {[}AGENT{]} Step 14:\\ ~~- run\_main\_training: \{'run\_name': 'loading\_focused\_v1'\}\\ {[}TOOLS{]} Added 1 training result(s)\\ {[}TOKENS{]} 18,879 / 100,000 ~~{[}TIME{]} 00:03:15 \end{quote}

-This excerpt is representative of the broader trajectory: the agent explores the repository, writes replacement feature-engineering and model modules, updates the active imports, and then records each experiment through the official training tool.
+Step~14 is the first scored evaluation.
+The excerpt is representative of the broader trajectory: the agent explores the repository, writes replacement feature-engineering and model modules, updates the active imports, and records each experiment through the official training tool.